Information for Guests with Special Medical Needs

 Important Information Regarding Medical Clearance

-- The Medical Clearance Guidelines (PDF, 336KB) contain a letter for the guest, a letter for the doctor, medical conditions and requirements for travel, and the Medical Clearance Form.
+- The Medical Clearance Guidelines (PDF, 531KB) contain a letter for the guest, medical conditions and requirements for travel, and the Medical Clearance Form

 - The Medical Clearance Form must be completed, in conjunction with the Medical Clearance Guidelines, by a medical practitioner (registered doctor) and dated within 10days of the scheduled date of the initial departing flight

 - Cabin crew are not able to assist with eating or drinking, the administration of medication or with toileting needs under any circumstances.
 If you cannot administer your own medication or take care of your own toileting needs, you must travel with a carer who is able to provide this assistance.